I'm Luís Vieira,

 discipline

-I joined Namecheap as founding designer to build Spaceship, a spin-off built to rethink domains and online presence.
+I joined Namecheap as one of the first designers to build Spaceship, a spin-off built to rethink domains and online presence.
 Six years from zero.
-I built design systems, cross-functional alignment, documentation that turns intent into buildable reality.
-The highest-leverage work of my career.
-And then the ground shifted again.
+Worked concepts, user centered design, design systems, UI challenges, UX research, and documentation that turns intent into buildable reality.

-Now, AI is a tool unlike any before it.
-It carries intent.
-It extends taste.
+Now, AI is a tool unlike any before—it extends taste and intent.
 I want to design how it multiplies us, without flattening what makes us us.

 I live and work in Porto.
 I've spent most of my career inside the browser—email platforms, blogging, websites, online presence tools.
 The kind of products where every detail compounds.